Aneapiy/OCR-Image-Sort/README.md

 - Program Drive: Toshiba SSD OCZ Trion 150
 - Motherboard: MSI Z97 Gaming 5

 During the test, the computer was air cooled and not overclocked.
-The ambient temperature of the testing room was approximately 70-72°F.
+The ambient temperature of the testing room was approximately 70-72°F. I used Python’s native time.time() method to test the execution time.
+Note that the time it takes to load the EAST model into memory is not included in these measurements since the model is loaded into memory when the class object is created and not reloaded each time the script is executed.

 ### Possible Applications
 This system could also be used for other applications outside of refinery image sorting that involve segregating a sequence of images by key images in the sequence.
 School yearbook photographers that take photos of students where the first photo of each student is the student holding a name card could use this system to automatically sort and label photos from the shoot.
 Car dealerships could use this system to automatically sort photos of taken of incoming car inventory.
 Travelers could use this system to sort photos of cities, towns, and tourist attractions that they visit based on photos of different signage.